Community Events Guidebook

 A number of City departments are involved in the logistics necessary to produce a safe and successful community event.
 In addition, the City requires permits and approvals before an event may take place.

-Please feel free to call Events Administration at 614.410.4588 once you’ve had the opportunity to review the following information.
+Please feel free to call Community Events at 614.410.4510 once you’ve had the opportunity to review the following information.

 Application and Process

-Every individual or organization who intends to hold a Community Event as must submit an Application to the Division of Events Administration at least 90 days prior to the scheduled event, unless exempt by law.
+Every individual or organization who intends to hold a Community Event as must submit an Application to the Division of Community Events at least 90 days prior to the scheduled event, unless exempt by law.
 Events that are held on City property that intend to serve alcohol must submit their initial application 120 days in advance.
-Waivers to required time periods may be granted by the Manager of Events Administration or designee for extenuating circumstances.
+Waivers to required time periods may be granted by the Director of Community Events or designee for extenuating circumstances.

 After the receipt of the Application, an Event Committee meeting may be scheduled.
 Attendance at the Event Committee meeting is mandatory and must include a person who will be responsible on-site for setup and event operations.

 A Community Event is defined as: Any festival, concert, parade, sporting event, public performance or announced public gathering held on a public street, right-of-way or public property.
 Events in which the public is invited on private property which may affect public safety, health or welfare by their impact on surrounding public or private property may be deemed a community event.
 A private, invitation only event such as weddings or private party would not constitute a community event and would not require a permit unless it would affect public safety, health or welfare.

 - The Permit Application must contain no false or misleading information.